 First impression of the Fnatic Flick G1

-The Flick G1 comes in a hinged box that already gives you first insights into the mouse. in the What's in the box Included are the mouse, as well as a concise user manual in English.
-A driver CD does not come with Fnatic, but the manual contains a link to download the driver.
+The Flick G1 is delivered in a hinged box, which already gives a first glimpse of the mouse.
+The scope of delivery includes the mouse and a brief instruction manual in English.
+Fnatic does not include a driver CD, but the operating instructions contain a link to download the driver.

-The design is simple.
-The Flick G1 is symmetrically shaped and is thus also suitable for left-handers.
-Only the side buttons located on the left side are unfavorably placed for left-handers and difficult to reach.
-Overall, the mouse owns 6 buttons, In addition to the side buttons already mentioned, there are the two main buttons for left and right clicks, a clickable mouse wheel, as well as an underneath button for changing the mouse speed.
+The design is kept simple.
+The Flick G1 is symmetrically shaped and is therefore also suitable for left-handers.
+Only the side buttons on the left are inconveniently placed for left-handers and are difficult to reach.
+The mouse has a total of 6 buttons.
+In addition to the side buttons already mentioned, there are the two main buttons for left and right clicks, a clickable mouse wheel and a button underneath for changing the mouse speed.

-The entire case of the Fnatic mouse is with a Soft-touch surface which makes the Flick G1 non-slip and comfortable to hold.
-On the bottom are 4 sliding pads, The mouse wheel is illuminated and can be controlled by the software Colors as well as effects be occupied.
-Above the side buttons is a 3 dot LED displaythat displays the currently selected mouse profile.
+The entire housing of the Fnatic mouse is provided with a soft-touch surface, which makes the Flick G1 slip-proof and comfortable to hold.
+There are 4 sliding pads on the underside.
+The mouse wheel is illuminated and can be assigned different colors and effects via the software.
+Above the side buttons there is a 3-point LED display that shows the currently selected mouse profile.
 The mouse cable is 2 meters long and covered with textile.

 Fnatic Flick G1 software

-The mouse is connected via USB 2.0 and can be called as Plug and play peripherals be used without a driver.
+The mouse is connected via USB 2.0 and can be used as so-called plug & play peripherals without any drivers.
 However, if you want to enjoy all the features of the mouse, a special driver must be installed.
 This can be downloaded directly from the official Fnatic homepage.